AnthonyCiccone90/note-taker/README.md

 SO THAT I can organize my thoughts and keep track of tasks I need to complete

 ## Description
 This activity was centered around creating a simple note-taking applicaton where the user can add and save notes.
 Much of the front end was already completed and focused on creating the back end operations.
+Saved notes will be saved on the left column as they are written and saved.

 ## Dependencies Used
 Generate-Unique-Id: https://www.npmjs.com/package/generate-unique-id